 This is a Credit/No Credit, hands-on course which transitions students from an academic to a practice mindset.
 Students demonstrate the attainment of at least five (5) public health competencies through an applied practice experience in a public/private urban health setting, culminating in a written report, and a portfolio with at least two (2) deliverables.
+Units: 3 competencies.
+Students, in consultation with their faculty advisor, select the competencies appropriate to the student's educational and professional goals during the last semester prior to graduation, on which their ILE will be based.
+The student produces a high-quality written product, which includes a reflection on and evidence of the competencies attained, and presents a poster of the ILE product in an open forum format.
+Units: 3

-MPH 595 Integrative Learning Experience (ILE))

-Formerly Culminating Experience (CE)
+MPH 595 Integrative Learning Experience (ILE)) Formerly Culminating Experience (CE)